Akatmks/Akatsumekusa-Aegisub-Scripts/README.md

 aka.actor is a flag system visible to the user.
 For example, when you backup a line with [aka.BackupSection](#akabackupsection--akadupe-and-not-comment), a `backup` flag will be added to the commented line.

-Check the number of times a flag exists on line:
+Check whether a flag exists and the number of times it exists on line:
 ```lua
 aactor.flag(line, "backup")
 ```